ELMayko/PC-Deal-Finder/README.md

 #### Register your script with Reddit

 Follow [these](https://github.com/reddit-archive/reddit/wiki/oauth2) instructions under the 'Getting Started' section in order to create an application and receive a client id and secret for your application.
 This will allow Reddit to identify your application and grant it access to Reddit's API.
 Fill out the form as shown using 'http://localhost:8080' for the redirect uri.
-Be sure to select 'script' for the app type and note that the 'about_uri' field is optional.
+Be sure to select 'script' for the app type and note that the 'about_url' field is optional.

 ![Create App](/images/CreateApp.PNG)